fiveringstudio/.github/profile/README.md

 ## Friends Till the End (FTtE)

-Our main series a surreal 2D/3D animated story about a young teenager who's birthday is coming up in a couple of months him and his friends have fun journeys and make memories during the summer, but when things take a turn when his birthday party is ruined by a bloodline grimlike antagonist is after him.
-He and his friends are set on a journy to restore life on earth before they are to late
+Our main series is a surreal 2D/3D animated story about a young teenager whose birthday is coming up in a couple of months He and his friends have fun journeys and make memories during the summer, but things take a turn when his birthday party is ruined by a bloodline grimlike antagonist who is after him.
+He and his friends are set on a journey to restore life on earth before they are too late

 ## Drunky Bunky (DB)

-Drunky Bunky is a RPG Retro game where you play as a trio of friends Donnie, Jeffly, and Nezy.
-They will embark on a journey that is yet to be made this game was made and thought about by the semi-popular FNaF-Laxter
+Drunky Bunky is an RPG Retro game where you play as a trio of friends, Donnie, Jeffly, and Nezy.
+They will embark on a journey that is yet to be made
+This game was made and thought about by the semi-popular FNaF-Laxter